BA Graphic Design

 Through these courses, you will explore graphic design principles, theories and working practices.

-In Graphic Design, Typography and Design Agency Intern you will:
+In Graphic Design, Typography and Design Agency Junior you will:

 - explore the creative potential of design